 Create your Amazon author central account after uploading your book.
 Include a bio, photo, and link to your website or blog to help you stand out among authors.
 After a few more steps, you’ll be ready to publish your book, at which time you’ll click “save & publish” in your KDP book dashboard.

-Amazon allows you to select 7 keywords or keyword phrases to make sure your intended audience can find your book when searching on Amazon.
+Amazon allows you to select seven KDP keywords or keyword phrases to make sure your intended audience can find your book when searching on Amazon.
 It’s highly recommended you also select two different categories your book might fit into so you can reach a broader audience.
 To select keywords and categories, look at other best-selling books in your niche and notice what keywords and categories those authors chose.

-9. Decide on a Price
+Step 11.
+Decide on a price

 You’re almost ready to hit publish, but there’s just one more step before you can do that: price your book.
 This is not a “set it and forget it” process.
 You’re going to select a list price, but then you’re going to choose a discounted launch price by clicking “Promote and advertise” within your KDP dashboard.